Cerro Vanguardia Mine: History

 December 1996.
 Cerro Vanguardia, which was constructed at a total cost of US$ 270 million, was commissioned in late 1998.

 The mine suffered a difficult year in 2008, when production fell by 25% while the cash cost more than doubled.
 The company did however manage to improve production in 2009 and lower the cash cost again.
 In 2009, the mine was also fatality-free for the seventh consecutive year.

-Future mining plans at Cerro Vanguardia include an underground operation, from 2010, and a heap leach operation.
+Plans at Cerro Vanguardia included an underground operation, from 2010, and a heap leach operation.

+As of 2004 it was majority-owned and operated by AngloGold Ashanti, which held a 92.5% interest in the mine.
+The remaining 7.5% was owned by Formicruz (Fomento Minero de Santa Cruz Sociedad del Estado), a company owned by the province of Santa Cruz.